foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/conv_depthwise.rst

 This kernel implements a 2D depthwise convolution operation applying each filter channel to each input channel separately.
-It applies each filter of weights tensor to each framed area of the size of input tensor.
+It applies each filter of weights tensor to each framed area of the size of the input tensor.
 The main difference with general 2D convolution is that to calculate one channel of output feature map, only one channel of input feature map is used.
-In contrast, for general 2D convolution all channels of input feature map in a framed area is used to calculate the value in one output channel.
+In contrast, for general 2D convolution all channels of input feature map in a framed area are used to calculate the value in one output channel.
 A depthwise convolution operation is shown in Figure :ref:`f_conv_depwise`.